How to Avoid Microplastics: The Highest-Impact Changes, Ranked

 A 2024 study by Yu et al. in Environmental Science & Technology Letters found that simply boiling hard tap water removed up to 80–90% of free-floating microplastics and nanoplastics (0.1–150 µm) by causing calcium carbonate to encapsulate and precipitate the particles.
 Even soft water boiling removed approximately 25%.
 This is one of the cheapest and most accessible interventions identified in the literature.

-Reverse osmosis filters are the most effective technological solution — membrane pore sizes are far smaller than even the smallest microplastic particles, making removal near-complete.
+Reverse osmosis filters are the most effective technological solution — membrane pore sizes are far smaller than even the smallest microplastic particles, making removal near-complete (>99% in peer-reviewed testing).
 A quality pitcher filter with an activated carbon block also performs well for larger particles.

 4. Replace plastic cutting boards and old cookware

-A 2024 study by Snekkevik et al. in Heliyon identified plastic cutting boards, scratched non-stick cookware, and old plastic food storage containers as significant microplastic sources in the home kitchen.
-Replacing these with wood, bamboo, stainless steel, or cast iron equivalents removes multiple exposure pathways simultaneously.
+Snekkevik et al. (2024) in Heliyon identified scratched non-stick cookware and old plastic food storage containers as additional significant microplastic sources in the home kitchen.
+Replacing these with stainless steel, cast iron, or glass equivalents removes multiple exposure pathways simultaneously.

 Cole et al. (2024) in Science of the Total Environment confirmed that both microplastics and PTFE particles (from non-stick coatings) contaminate food during cooking, with scratched or worn surfaces releasing significantly more particles than new ones.